 Mr Narusevicius points out that WFDM works closely with local authorities such as JobsPlus and Identity Malta.
 He prides himself on ensuring that the company operates to best practices, and communicates those practices to the relevant Government agencies.

-Malta, he says, is home, and he has settled here beautifully with his wife – a Lithuanian woman he met in London and proposed to on the spot – and infant son.
+Malta, he says, is home, and he has settled here beautifully with his wife – a Lithuanian woman he met in London and proposed to on the spot – and son, daughter and cat.
 This is also why he likes to work closely with the community and why WFDM relocates people who “will not just take from the country, but also give back, have values and appreciate the culture here”.

 Business for WFDM really escalated after the Maltese mission in Dubai and the UAE kicked off.
 Mr Narusevicius describes how all successful candidates are vetted by UAE authorities first.